Skip to content

 Wellsprings

 Rabbi Eliezer ben Shimon was a late Tanna of the second century, remembered as the son of Rabbi Shimon bar Yoḥai, the legendary mystic of Meron in the Galilee.
 He inherited his father's spiritual authority and was active in the decades following the Bar Kokhba Revolt.
 Eliezer ben Shimon is known in Talmudic tradition for his sharp interpretive skills and his willingness to challenge established practices.
-He was involved in the important legal reform permitting the levying of taxes by the Jewish community for civil purposes—a ruling that drew criticism from more conservative colleagues.
+He served the Roman authorities as a commissioner charged with hunting down bandits and criminals—a role that drew sharp condemnation from his rabbinic colleagues.
 His teachings survive scattered through the Mishnah and Gemara, often in dispute with his contemporaries, and he represents a generation attempting to rebuild Jewish communal life under Roman rule.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →